Poker Basics: What is a Poker Rake?

 At Gambling.com, we compare and contrast the rakes at all the best legal poker sites to find you the best deals.

-Here is a list of rake charges for No Limit Hold’em cash games and tournaments at legal poker sites.
+Here is a list of rake charges for No Limit Hold’em cash games and tournaments at legal poker sites in the US.